ZoneMinder/zoneminder/README.md

 You choose the config file based on the desired distro (e.g. el6, el7, f20, f21) and basearch (e.g. x86, x86_64, arhmhfp).

 ##### Installation
-Once the build completes, you will get a folder listing of the RPM's that were built.
+Once the build completes, you will be presented with a folder containing the RPM's that were built.
 Copy the newly built ZoneMinder RPM to the desired system, enable zmrepo, and then install the rpm by issuing the appropriate yum install command.

 Finally, you may want to consider editing the zmrepo repo file under /etc/yum.repos.d and placing an “exclude=zoneminder*” line into the config file.
 This will prevent your system from overwriting your manually built RPM with the ZoneMinder RPM found in the repo.